Bidens pilosa: Description

 The fruits are slightly curved, stiff, rough black rods, tetragonal in cross section, about 1 cm long, typically with two to three stiff, heavily barbed awns at their distal ends.

 The infructescences form stellate spherical burrs about one to two centimeters in diameter.
 The barbed spines of the achenes get stuck in the feathers, fur, fleeces, clothing, etc. of people or animals that brush against the plant.

 It is an effective means of seed dispersal by zoochory, as the fruits are transported by animals.
 This mechanism has helped the plant become a noxious weed in temperate and tropical regions.
-The barbed awns can injure flesh.